Toby Sandeman: Early life

-Modelling and breakthrough season
+Modeling and breakthrough season

-Sandeman's modelling career had blossomed by this point: Trevor Sorbie, a renowned hairdresser, was a family friend and had suggested he try modelling.
+Sandeman's modeling career had blossomed by this point: Trevor Sorbie, a renowned hairdresser, was a family friend and had suggested he try modeling.
 Despite his initial reluctance, Sandeman went on to work for Ralph Lauren, Calvin Klein, and did a Vogue photoshoot with Naomi Campbell.
 This work enabled him to save up enough money to focus on just his athletics career for a whole year.
 He returned to the 2009 British Athletics Championships and fulfilled his promise to his coach, beating Marlon Devonish, Christian Malcolm, and then-European leader Jeffrey Lawal-Balogun to take the 200 m national title.
 Having a previous best of a modest 20.96 seconds before the championships, his 20.69 s performance in the final was a surprise victory.

 His winning time was short of the A qualification time for the 2009 World Championships in Athletics, and Christie recommended that he compete at the 2009 European Athletics U23 Championships.
 Sandeman again defied expectation by winning two gold medals at his first major international competition.
 German athlete Aleixo-Platini Menga was the favourite but Sandeman recorded a new personal best of 20.37 to win.
 Not only was this a third of a second faster than his previous best, but it was also the leading time in Europe over the 200 m, earning him qualification for the World Championships.
 On the final day of the competition, he ran the 4×100 metres relay with British team mates Ryan Scott, Rion Pierre and Leevan Yearwood, to take his second gold of the competition.

 He was named in the 2009 World Championships Team GB squad, but had to withdraw due to a lack of fitness and a foot problem.